Raknoche/Raknoche.github.io/_posts/2016-07-24-PoGo-Series-NaiveBayesClassifier.md

 # <a name="conditionalprob"></a> Conditional probability

-Suppose we want to calculate the probability of our favorite football team winning their next match.
+Suppose we want to calculate the probability of our favorite sports team winning their next match.
 If we only had information about the team’s win-loss record, we could estimate their chances of winning as the number of games they have won divided by the number of games they have played.
 Mathematically, if $$\mathsf{W}$$ represents the team winning, and $$\mathsf{L}$$ represents the team losing, this is written:

 $$\mathsf{ P(W) = \frac{W}{W + L}} \tag{1}$$